 - Cut back on alcohol a few hours before retiring for the night.

-- Avoid taking cold showers, instead take a steamy, hot shower which relaxes your body.
+- Take a contrast shower which relaxes your body

 - Turn off external distractions such as iphones, ipads, TV, stereo equipment, etc.